pookleblinky/PookRPG/henchpeople/playermoves.md

      Keep track of when a move is successfully helped.
 When a move has been successfully helped 3 times, it gains a permanent +1 modifier.

-TODO: Work on better names, add a few more basic moves.
-Tighten up assessing moves.
-Integrate how much inbox harm the GM can throw at a player for failing a roll.
+TODO: Integrate how much inbox harm the GM can throw at a player for failing a roll.

 Certain items in possession can add modifiers to these rolls.
 If you have the